Kuo Po-chuan: Life

 In 1910, Kuo Po-chuan enrolled in Tainan Second Public School (now Liren Elementary School, 立人國小) and in 1916, he passed the entrance exam for the Taipei National Language School's Public School Teacher Training Department B (臺北國語學校公學師範部乙科).
 After graduating in 1921, he returned to his hometown and began teaching.
-In 1928, with his expertise in art, he was admitted to the Western Painting Department of the Tokyo School of Fine Arts (now Tokyo University of the Arts), studying under the guidance of Okada Saburosuke (岡田三郎助).
+In 1928, with his expertise in art, he was admitted to the Western Painting Department of the Tokyo School of Fine Arts (now Tokyo University of the Arts), studying under the guidance of Okada Saburosuke.
 After graduating in 1933, he stayed in Japan for further studies.
-In 1937, he traveled to Northeast China from Japan and engaged in sketching in Manchukuo (滿洲國).
+In 1937, he traveled to Northeast China from Japan and engaged in sketching in Manchukuo.

-In 1938, he taught at the Beijing Normal University (北平師範大學) and the North China Art College (北平藝專).
-Between 1939 and 1943, he served as the translator and guide for Ryuzaburo Umehara (梅原龍三郎) during Umehara's sketching trips in Beijing.
-In 1940, Kuo Po-chuan married Zhu Wanhua (朱婉華), a Beijing native, and their wedding ceremony was celebrated with a march composed by the Taiwanese musician Chiang Wen-yeh (江文也) in Beijing.
+In 1938, he taught at the Beijing Normal University and the North China Art College (北平藝專).
+Between 1939 and 1943, he served as the translator and guide for Ryuzaburo Umehara during Umehara's sketching trips in Beijing.
+In 1940, Kuo Po-chuan married Zhu Wanhua (朱婉華), a Beijing native, and their wedding ceremony was celebrated with a march composed by the Taiwanese musician Chiang Wen-yeh in Beijing.
 In 1948, due to the Chinese Civil War, he moved back to Taiwan with his family, settling in Tainan.
-He taught at the Department of Architecture at the Tainan Institute of Technology (now National Cheng Kung University, 國立成功大學) and founded the Tainan Art Association.
+He taught at the Department of Architecture at the Tainan Institute of Technology (now National Cheng Kung University) and founded the Tainan Art Association.
 Kuo Po-chuan died in 1974.